 About Handsling Bikes

 Handsling Bikes are a manufacturer of high quality carbon bicycle frames and wheels.
-The frames are all custom painted and then built up into full bikes with customised specifications for every rider.
+The frames are custom painted and then built up into full bikes with customised specifications for every rider.
 No two bikes are the same.

 Handsling quickly racked up over 20 national championship wins with the likes of Fred Wright, Oscar Nilsson-Julien, Graham Crow, Allan Davis, Catherine Coley, and Charlotte Cole-Hossain putting the bikes on the top step of the podium.
 Thomas Burnett also claimed the South-east regional cyclocross championships.
+In 2019 Catherine Coley rode her Handsling to two Masters World titles.

 The RR1 was Handsling’s most successful road model, winning many races and even being ridden in Belgian Classics.